Real, Compassionate Help

 Major depressive disorder is characterized by experiencing multiple symptoms for most of the day over a period of two weeks, and the symptoms must be severe enough to cause a considerable amount of distress or impair a person’s ability to function normally.
 To be diagnosed with persistent depressive disorder, a person must experience multiple symptoms of depression for most of the day, most days, over a 2-year period of time during which symptoms may not always be as severe as that of major depressive disorder, however this person may have periods that include major depressive episodes.
 Depression is one of the most common co-occurring disorders that can impact adults who also simultaneously suffer from addiction.
 When depression and addiction are co-occurring, it can be extremely difficult for a person to lead a productive and satisfying life without getting help from a depression treatment center.

 According to a 2020 study by the American Psychiatric Association, depression affects an estimated one in 15 adults (6.7%) in any given year and one in six people (16.6%) will experience depression at some point in their lives.
 Depression can occur at any time in a person’s life, but on average a depressive episode first appears during the late teens to mid-20s of a person’s life.
 Additionally, women are more likely to experience depression than men, and some studies even show that one-third of women will experience at least one major depressive episode in their lifetime.
 There is a high degree of heritability when first-degree relatives have depression (approximately 40% according to this study).
+You can also experience depression and anxiety together.
+Check out our California inpatient anxiety program.

 Several factors can play a role in depression, and these include biochemistry, genetics, personality and environmental factors.
 Depression brought on by a person’s biochemistry means that there are differences in certain chemicals in a person’s brain that may contribute to symptoms of depression.
 Genetically, depression can run in families – a relative with a depressive disorder may pass this down.
 Personality is another factor that has been proven to bring on depression.
 People with low self-esteem who are easily overwhelmed by stress or those who tend to have pessimistic tendencies tend to have a higher risk for developing depression.
 Lastly, factors within your environment can lead to depression, and some examples may include continuous exposure to violence, neglect, abuse or poverty.
 Experiencing bouts of depression is common, and whether you experience major depressive disorder or persistent depressive disorder, it is important to seek help from a depression treatment center.
 Our depression treatment center in California is here to help.